-Collaborative Arts BFA: A conservatory training in the Open Arts Program.
+Collaborative Arts BFA: Interdisciplinary Arts

 The Collaborative Arts Program seeks multi-disciplinary students open to discovering new ways of making and thinking about art.
 We look for creative experimentalists - young artists eager to enhance their natural talents with newly-acquired skills, gaining proficiency in more than one medium.
 Following a first-year immersion in the program’s foundational areas - Movement/Performance, Writing/Theorizing, Filmmaking, Art and Emerging Technology - students go on to tackle new forms and technologies, empowering them to become artists confident as both do-it-yourself initiators and collaborators.
 Our BFA is founded on the tenet that an aptitude in more than one discipline combined with an openness toward play will best prepare the artist of the future.
 Collaborative Arts provides the ideal opportunity for “self-motivated cooperation”: we give you cutting-edge tools to develop your craft, you engage in creative play with others.
 The program culminates for each student with a capstone, co-created work.